Symphony No. 11 (Shostakovich): Structure

 The symphony has four movements played without break, and lasts approximately one hour.

-The Eleventh is sometimes dubbed "a film score without the film".
-An additional thread is provided by the nine revolutionary songs that appear during the work.
-Some of these songs date back to the 19th century, others to the year 1905.
-Shostakovich integrates them into the textures of his symphony.
-This use of folk and revolutionary songs was a departure from his usual style.
-They were also songs the composer knew well.
+The musicologist David Fanning described the Eleventh as a "a film score without the film".
+An additional thread is provided by the nine revolutionary songs that appear in the work.
+Some of these date to the 19th century, others to 1905.
+This use of folk and revolutionary songs was a departure from Shostakovich's usual style.
+They were songs he knew well.
 His family knew and sang them regularly while he was growing up.
 In his study of Shostakovich's symphonies, Hugh Ottaway praised the Eleventh as one of the great achievements in program music.

 Overview

 Composition

 Shostakovich originally intended the Eleventh Symphony to mark the 50th anniversary of the Russian Revolution of 1905 and would have written it in 1955.
-Several personal factors kept him from composing the work until 1957.
-These factors included his mother's death, his tumultuous second marriage and the arrival of many newly freed friends from the Gulag.
+Several personal factors kept him from composing the work until 1957, including his mother's death, his tumultuous second marriage, and the arrival of many newly freed friends from the Gulag.
 Events in Hungary in 1956 may have stirred Shostakovich out of his compositional inertia and acted as a catalyst for his writing the symphony.

 Requiem for a generation

 According to the composer's son-in-law Yevgeny Chukovsky, the original title sheet for this symphony read not "1905" but "1906", the year of the composer's birth.
 This causes critics to view the Eleventh Symphony as a requiem not only for the composer himself but for his generation.
 Still, because the work was composed for the Revolution, its purpose is not lost.
-The 1905 Revolution was not politicized by the Party, so the piece maintained its romantic aura in the eyes of later generations.
-Because of this romantic aura, The Eleventh Symphony is among a group of diverse works that embody a spirit of struggle for a just cause, such as Sergei Eisenstein's film Battleship Potemkin and Boris Pasternak's narrative poems "1905" and "Lieutenant Schmidt."
+The 1905 Revolution was not politicized by the Party, so the piece maintained its romantic aura for later generations.
+Because of this, the Eleventh Symphony is among a group of diverse works that embody a spirit of struggle for a just cause, such as Sergei Eisenstein's film Battleship Potemkin and Boris Pasternak's narrative poems "1905" and "Lieutenant Schmidt."

-The title, "The Year 1905", recalls the start of the first Russian Revolution of 1905, which was partially fired by the events on 9 January (9 January by the Julian calendar still in use in Russia at the time, modern date of 22 January 1905) of that year.
-Some Western critics characterized the symphony as overblown "film music" – in other words, as an agitprop broadsheet lacking both substance and depth.
+"The Year 1905" recalls the start of the first Russian Revolution of 1905, which was partially fired by the events on 9 January (9 January by the Julian calendar still in use in Russia at the time, modern date of 22 January 1905) of that year.
+Some Western critics characterized the symphony as overblown "film music"—in other words, as an agitprop broadsheet lacking substance or depth.